-With your help, we’ve influenced broadcasters.
+With your help, we’ve influenced broadcasters

-Together, we've change the law!
+Together, we've changed the law!

-With your support, we pursued a number of important opportunities to influence the government to bring about change through 2015 and 2016, including a government review about on-demand subtitling, a Private Members’ Bill tabled by Lilian Greenwood MP and the passage of the Digital Economy Bill.
-Over 6,000 of you influenced parliament by writing to two consecutive Digital Ministers and your MP, which led to 70 MPs from across the political spectrum signing up to publically back Subtitle it.
+With your support, we pursued a number of important opportunities to influence the government to bring about change throughout 2015 and 2016, including a government review about on-demand subtitling, a Private Members’ Bill tabled by Lilian Greenwood MP and the passage of the Digital Economy Bill.
+Over 6,000 of you influenced parliament by writing to two consecutive Digital Ministers and your own MP, which led to 70 MPs from across the political spectrum signing up to publically back Subtitle it.

-Ofcom will carry out a consultation
+Ofcom has carried out a consultation

-Ofcom will report back
+Ofcom has reported back

-Parliament will enshrine the new code in law
+Parliament will enshrine new targets in law

 The new law will take effect